Police: 3 killed in shooting at St. Louis high school - NewsBreak

 Speaking at a news conference, Police Commissioner Michael Sack said the shooter was about 20 years old but did not provide a name for him or his victims.
 He declined to say if the woman killed was a teacher.

+Sack said security officials initially became alarmed when the man tried to get into the locked school building.
+He declined to say how the man eventually got inside, armed with what he described as a long gun.

 St. Louis Schools Superintendent Kelvin Adams said seven security guards were in the school at the time, each at an entry point of the locked building.
-One of the guards noticed the man was trying to get in at a locked door, but couldn't.
-The guard notified school officials and ensured that police were contacted, Sack said.

-“It was that timely response by that security officer, the fact that the door did cause pause for the suspect, that bought us some time,” Sack said.

-Sack declined to say how the man eventually got inside, armed with what he described as a long gun.

 Officers worked to get students out of the three-story brick building, then “ran to that gunfire, located that shooter and engaged that shooter in an exchange of gunfire,” killing him, Sack said.

-Some of the six people hospitalized suffered gunshot wounds, while others were struck by shrapnel Sack said.
+Sack said some of the six people hospitalized suffered gunshot wounds, while others were struck by shrapnel.
 He did not provide any information on their conditions.

 One student, 16-year-old Taniya Gholston, told the St. Louis Post-Dispatch she was in a room when the shooter entered.